Killing of Jayland Walker: Reactions

 The day of the shooting, protesters gathered outside the police department in downtown Akron.
 Standoffs with police and tense moments occurred.
 Barricades were installed around the police department on July 2.
 Protests went on for more than three days straight.

 Akron officials announced that the July 4 celebrations would be cancelled due to the shooting.
 Akron mayor Dan Horrigan declared a state of emergency and issued a curfew for the downtown Akron area in response to property destruction during night-time riots.
 The curfew was lifted on July 17, 2022.

 In November 2022 voters approved creating a permanent police oversight board and police auditor for the Akron Police Department.

 Family reaction to grand jury decision

 The Walker family attorney, Bobby DiCello: Walker’s family is going to prepare a civil lawsuit against the city/officers closer to the one-year anniversary of Jayland Walker's death (his client's death).
 On April 19, protesters broke windows at three restaurants in the Highland Square neighborhood, Wally Waffle, Chipotle, and Irie Jamaican Kitchen.

+Police confrontation

+In April 2023, US District Magistrate Judge James Grimes Jr. signed an agreement between the city and the Akron Bail Fund, an activist group that had sued the city after officers reportedly used pepper spray and tear gas against a group of protestors marching along Copley Road.
+Clevelands's deputy law director, John Christopher Reece, claimed in court that the protestors were blocking the road and restricting access for police and firefighters attempting to cross the city to reach hospitals.
+Fire Chief John Nakto claimed that Copley Road was used, on average, 12 times a day to get to emergencies.
+The city disputed that the protest was peaceful, however no evidence was brought to back up the claim.